fancybits/chrome-capture-for-channels/README.md

 - `/stream/<name>` for stream names registered in the code
 - `/stream?url=<url>` for other arbitrary URLs

-URL support includes www.nbc.com, slingTV, and Google Photo album slideshow
+URL support includes www.nbc.com, slingTV, Google Photo album slideshow, and early testing support for directv

 setup a new Custom Channel using: